Reasonable management.

 • Investigating alleged misconduct.

-• Denying an employee a benefit in relation to their employment
+• Denying an employee a benefit such as bonuses or commission, in relation to their employment.

 For example, it is reasonable for employers to allocate work, and for managers and supervisors to give fair and constructive feedback on an employee’s performance.
-These actions are not considered to be bullying if they are carried out in a reasonable manner that takes into account the circumstances of the situation.
+These actions are not considered to be bullying if they are carried out in a reasonable manner that considers the circumstances of the situation.

 When is management action reasonable?